bobbingwide/oik-types/readme.txt

 Requires oik base plugin version 2.1-alpha or above and oik-fields v1.19 or above

 == Changelog ==
+= 2.0.0 =
+* Fixed: Don't change orderby for nav_menu_item,[github bobbingwide oik-types issues 9]
+* Tested: With WordPress 5.7 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 = 2.0.0-beta-20191028 =
 * Changed: Add checkbox to allow oik-types to override the _builtin value,[github bobbingwide oik-types issues 19]
 * Tested: With WordPress 5.3-RC2